 Step 1 – Flea Control Around the Home:

-In the case of a heavy infestation, it may be necessary to fog your home using Advantage Household Foggers, Enforcer Flea Foggers or another fogger designed to rid your home of fleas.
-Always follow package directions being sure to remove all pets and birds, cover and turn off fish aquariums before fogging.
-The Advantage Fogger kills fleas, flea eggs, flea larvae and ticks and will continue to kill adult fleas, pre-adult fleas, and flea eggs for up to 7 months.
+In the case of a heavy infestation, it may be necessary to fog your home using Advantage Household Foggers, Enforcer Flea Foggers, or another fogger designed to rid your home of fleas.
+Always follow package directions making sure to remove all pets and birds, cover and turn off fish aquariums before fogging.
+The Advantage Fogger kills fleas, flea eggs, flea larvae and ticks and will continue to kill adult fleas, pre-adult fleas, and flea eggs for up to seven months.
 A benefit of using a fogger is that it reaches fleas and other insects hidden in carpets, rugs, drapes, upholstery, pet bedding, floor cracks and open cabinets.

-After fogging it’s important to use a spray designed for crevices such as Advantage Household Spot & Crevice Spray or Enforcer Flea Spray for Homes.
-Adams Plus Flea & Tick Carpet Spray or Advantage Carpet & Upholstery Spot Spray are excellent for carpets, furniture and other hard to clean items.
+After fogging, it’s important to use a spray designed for crevices such as Advantage Household Spot & Crevice Spray or Enforcer Flea Spray for Homes.
+Adams Plus Flea & Tick Carpet Spray or Advantage Carpet & Upholstery Spot Spray are excellent for carpets, furniture and other hard-to-clean items.